acerbilab/pyvbmc/initialCodePort/README.md

 [... when finished created pull request on github ...]
 ```

+If you switch to an existing branch using `git checkout`, remember to `pull` before making any change as it is not done automatically.

 ### Modules and code organization

 We have decided against general util/misc modules for now.
 This means that general-purpose functions should be included in a fitting existing module or in their own module.
 The reason for this is to force us to think about the generalization of a function and prevent incohesion of those general collections.
 Furthermore, it improves readability for new collaborators.
 See some reading about that [here](https://breadcrumbscollector.tech/stop-naming-your-python-modules-utils/).
 One example of this are the decorators that are included in the decorator module.